JassimHayat/Hangman/README.md

 _Outline planned features or improvements for your game._

 -   Add Timer and Sound Effects.
--   Enhance some feature by adding Difficulty Levels.
+-   Enhance some feature by allowed to play as two teams.
 -   Provide an option to give players hints.